-Audiology and 2 Speech Sciences
+Communication Science ?S and Disorders

 College of Arts and Sciences

 Lucille Hess, Chair

-260-481-6411 ~ www.ipfw.edu/aus ~ Neff Hall 279
+260-481-6411 ~ ipfw.edu/csd ~ Neff Hall 279

 An M.A. in speech-language pathology is pending approval.
-Contact the Audiology and Speech Sciences Department for more information.
+Contact the Communication Sciences and Disorders Department for more information.

 The M.A. in speech-language pathology is the professional degree necessary to practice speech-language pathology in any setting.
-Graduate training in speech-language pathology prepares individuals to provide speech-, language-, and communication-competence training to persons who are developmentally delayed or who have acquired speech-language problems due to disease or accident.
+Graduate training in speech-language pathology prepares individuals to provide speech-, language-, and communication-competence training to persons who are developmentally delayed or who have acquired speech-language problems due to disease accident.